Slot Die Coating: Theory, Design, & Applications

 For larger coating volumes and rates, these smaller systems are typically not well suited.
 Instead, rotary pumps connected to a large solution reservoir are used.
 In these systems, displacement is provided by a rotating element placed in a way that can restrict the flow of solution.

-Figure 3 shows the inside of a slot-die head design.
+The figure below shows the inside of a slot die head design.
 The head consists of several critical components - these include the inlet, manifold, land, slot, shim, and lip.
 Some heads can have multiple manifolds and lands (called pre-lands) to improve the distribution of the solution.
 However, increasing the size and number of these will also increase the dead volume within the system.

 Inlet and Manifold

-Figure 4 shows the most common designs for distribution manifolds and the different cross sections available.
-The simplest design is the T-shaped manifold, where the bottom and top edges of the manifold run parallel to the exit of the slot-die.
+The figure above shows the most common designs for distribution manifolds and the different cross sections available.
+The simplest design is the T-shaped manifold, where the bottom and top edges of the manifold run parallel to the exit of the slot die.
 This creates a constant length (L1=L2) for the solution to travel to the exit slot and results in a drop in pressure away from the inlet.

 This leads to lower solution flow rates closer to the ends of the manifold, uneven solution distribution over the width of the head, and different travel times for solutions.